 WELCOME TO THE SENIORS

-Level of ability isn’t important (our current handicaps range from single figures through to 28) and whilst most members are retired, our age range is from ‘youngsters’ in their fifties right up to ‘more senior gentlemen’ in their eighties.
+Level of ability isn’t important (our current handicaps range from single figures through to 36) and whilst most members are retired, our age range is from ‘youngsters’ in their fifties right up to ‘more senior gentlemen’ in their eighties.
 Whatever your age or ability you’ll be made extremely welcome.
-For more information contact any of the officials listed below or simply turn up for one of the roll ups.
+For more information contact any of the people listed below or simply turn up and enjoy one of the roll ups.

 We’re sure you will enjoy it.

 Keith Wright (Senior’s Chairman 2021/2)

 WHO DO I CONTACT?